ViennaRNA/ViennaRNA/doc/source/tutorial/RNA2Dfold.rst

-``RNA2Dfold`` is a tool for computing the MFE structure, partition function and representative sample structures of :math:`\kappa, \lambda` neighborhoods and projects an high dimensional energy landscape of RNA into two dimensions.
+``RNA2Dfold`` is a tool for computing the MFE structure, partition function and representative sample structures of :math:`\kappa, \lambda` neighborhoods and projects an high dimensional energy landscape of RNA into two dimensions :cite:p:`lorenz:2009`.
 Therefore a sequence and two user-defined reference structures are expected by the program.
 For each of the resulting distance class, the MFE representative, the Boltzmann probabilities and the Gibbs free energy is computed.
 Additionally,